ashleymoy/ebay-pennyloafers-app/README.md

 This was my first coding project and I learned a lot, including the following:

 - Working with RESTful APIs, reading documentation, parsing API responses, etc.
+- Using AWS services: Lambda, Cloudwatch Events, SES
 - Making multiple python files work with each other
-- How to send outgoing email from python
+- How to send outgoing email using smtplib module
-- Working with .json files
+- Working with json module
 - Using different modules
 - How to log using logging module
 - Creating a README and LICENSE